neuro-symbolic-ai/reasoning_with_nle_emnlp_2024/README.md

 ## Demonstrations

-To integrate the datasets we ude a different python package called SSKB: SSKB: https://github.com/neuro-symbolic-ai/SSKB

-List of demonstrations:
+To integrate the datasets we used a different Python package called SSKB: `pip install sskb` List of demonstrations:

 - Explanation Retrieval and Explanatory Unification Patterns, [link](https://github.com/neuro-symbolic-ai/reasoning_with_nle_emnlp_2024/blob/main/Explanation%20Retrieval.ipynb).